TEMP0ST/temp0st.github.io/_posts/2021-04-19-geocode-dataset-google-mymaps.md

   - maps
 ---

-## Try It Yourself: Geocode a dataset and display with Google MyMaps

-This tutorial goes through the process of geocoding addresses in an existing dataset and then shows how to import the dataset into Google MyMaps.
+This tutorial explains the **process of geocoding a list of addresses in an existing dataset and importing the new dataset into Google MyMaps**.

 ### Requirements
 You will need the following to complete this exercise: